 The most direct way to buy shares is via a share dealing platform, whose business is to transact share dealing efficiently for customers.
 If you don’t want to pick shares, it is best to buy an index fund with a wide basket of shares.

 The main cost of buying shares is the shares themselves.
-However, there are four types of costs associated with buying shares:
+However, there are three types of costs associated with buying shares:

 - Account fee

 A share dealing portfolio is the collection of stocks that you hold across your accounts.
 How you structure your portfolio will depend on your circumstances.
 For example: